Nothing In Life is Free: Should Dogs Have to Earn Affection?

 The Main Benefit of NILF

-NILF is excellent at training consistency in humans.
-We often forget that training is happening all the time, whether we realize it or not.
+NILF is excellent at training consistency in us humans.
+We often forget that we’re always training, whether we realize it or not.
 Does your dog follow you around everywhere?
 When he does do you give him any positive reinforcement like a nice pat on the head?
-I know I do so I know exactly why Laika continues to be a velcro dog.
+I know I do.
+So it’s no surprise to me why my dog Laika is quite the velcro dog.

-Dogs excel at consistency.
+Dogs excel at consistency and routine.
 If something works for them they’ll try it again.
 Did begging for that strip of bacon work last month?
 If it did it’s likely to work again someday.
 This is where NILF reminds us about the importance of consistency and expectations.

 Why I Don’t Practice NILF